JestMeow/trajekt/README.md

          - ShowParticles: false
 - Detect some player actions by applying a tag "?" + <action>.
 - - Detectable actions:
+  - isClimbing *//if the player is climbing a ladder, a vine, or something similar*
-  - isOnGround
+  - isOnGround *//if the player is on the ground*
-  - isInWater
+  - isInWater *//if the player is inside a water*
-  - isSprinting
-  - isSleeping
+  - isSleeping *//if the player is sleeping*
+  - isSneaking *//if the player is sneaking/crouching*
+  - isSprinting *//if the player is sprinting*
-  - isSwimming
+  - isSwimming *//if the player is swimming*
+  - isValid *//if the player is valid*
 - Get an entity's position in scoreboard objective form by giving it tag "?pos".
 - - Scoreboard objective for getting an entity's position is "?pos.x", "?pos.y", "?pos.z".
 - Scoreboard objectives that can modify the position of an entity.